hbai521/Calcium_Imaging/README.md

 - Open the Mean_Intensity08.csv, remove extra headers

 - Manually check each row.
-Use  'Track ID' and visualize same ID image in 'All sport table' in Trackmate.
+Use `Track ID` and visualize same ID image in `All sport table` in Trackmate.
 Remove any incorrect or off-target tracks in csv file.

-- Sort the file by 'POSITION_T'.
+- Sort the file by `POSITION_T`.

 - Delete duplicates.